apache/drill/_docs/connect-a-data-source/plugins/070-hive-storage-plugin.md

               "hive.metastore.sasl.enabled": "false"
             }
           }
 5. Change the `"fs.default.name"` attribute to specify the default location of files.
 The value needs to be a URI that is available and capable of handling file system requests.
 For example, change the local file system URI `"file:///"` to the HDFS URI: `hdfs://`, or to the path on HDFS with a namenode: `hdfs://<hostname>:<port>`
 6. Click **Enable**.

+The "javax.jdo.option.ConnectionURL" might be a MySQL database that stores the metadata.
+The Hive metastore service provides access to the physical DB like MySQL.
+MySQL stores the metadata.

+After configuring a Hive storage plugin, you can [query Hive tables]({{ site.baseurl }}/docs/querying-hive/).